Christendom Challenged Links

 John 1:10,11 He was in the universe, and the universe was made through him, yet the universe knew him not.
 He came into his own place, yet his own people did not receive him.

-Commentary - John is not only talking about the Jewish people in general not receiving the J-person but is talking about most of the disciples, in that they did not really listen to the J-person in order to understand God.
+Commentary - John is not only talking about the Jewish people in general not receiving the J-person but is talking about most of the disciples, in that the record indicates they did not really listen to the J-person in order to understand God.

 The second lament